Skip links

 Malay Interpreters

-We have a database of handpicked Malay interpreters who are dedicated, qualified and skilled.
+We have a database of handpicked Malay / Malaysian interpreters who are dedicated, qualified and skilled.
 They are accredited with a minimum of one or more formal interpreting and translation qualifications that permits them to provide services at Courts, Tribunals, Offices of Law Firms, GP Practices, Councils, Hospitals, Detention Centres and many more.
 These freelance interpreters are most sought-after linguists as they cover several dialects and language combinations for our three services at short notice.

 Interpretation